 It was discovered that trench fever was caused by lice.
 De-lousing stations and the use of disinfectant reduced the number of cases of the disease.

 Alexander Fleming discovered penicillin after noticing that mould had killed staphylococcus bacteria.
+His discovery would have a dramatic impact on medicine in Britain since infections could be cured with the new drug.

 Howard Florey and Ernest Chain began working with penicillin to produce antibiotics.